 OTHER STUDENT RESOURCES

-Locate books, periodicals, government documents, e-books, and media using the GIL-Library Catalog http://gil.daltonstate.edu.
-Use the GIL Universal Catalog https://giluc.usg.edu/ to locate materials owned by other USG libraries to request interlibrary loan or GIL Express borrowing.
+You may locate books, periodicals, government documents, e-books, and media using the GIL-Library Catalog You may search for items located in the Roberts Library or to locate materials owned by other USG libraries.
 Another online tool, Library Guides, will help find library materials or assistance in specific areas such as Social Work or MLA Style.

 The usual semester hours are:

 |Monday-Thursday||7:30 a.m. - 10:00 p.m.|

 The Roberts Library staff encourages you to take full advantage of the resources and services that the Library has to offer.
 We look forward to seeing and hearing from every student.
 Suggestions and questions are welcome either in person, by e-mail, or in our Suggestion Box, which is located in the Learning Commons.
 Make the Library a regular part of your college experience to insure your academic success.

 OFFICE OF ALUMNI RELATIONS